Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 ## Power BI Dashboard
 The dashboard progresses from high-level engagement health to explainability, segmentation, churn risk, and finally individual customer drill-down, enabling both strategic and tactical decision-making.

-Create a behaviorally aware engagement score at the customer level by combining:
-* Purchase recency
-* Purchase frequency
-* Web engagement activity
-* Monetary value

-This score will be used to identify:
-* High-value customers
-* At-risk customers
-* Highly engaged non-buyers

 ### 1. Executive Summary: